ksundaysky/mantra-cli/README.md

 mantra -p
 ```

-### Local repo only
+### Local repository only
-Create project but not push it to remote server.
+Create project but do not push it to remote server.

 ```sh
 #local
 mantra -l
 ```